Skip to content

 How bubble tea fits into Taipei

-Bubble tea is everywhere in Taipei, but the best way to enjoy it is as a daily micro-ritual: a drink between neighborhoods, an afternoon reset, a sweet reward after a hike.
+Bubble tea is everywhere in Taipei: chain flagship stores, tiny corner counters, and shops that have been perfecting one recipe for decades.
+The best way to enjoy it is as a daily micro-ritual—a drink between neighborhoods, an afternoon reset, a sweet reward after a hot hike up Elephant Mountain.

 The three decisions that matter

-• Ice: less ice boosts aroma; normal ice is refreshing in summer
+• Ice: less ice boosts aroma and avoids a watered-down cup; normal ice is refreshing in summer heat

 Toppings, simplified